PaddlePaddle/models/fluid/PaddleRec/word2vec/README.md

 You should install PaddlePaddle Fluid first.

 ## Dataset
-The training data for the Large Text Compression Benchmark is the first 109 bytes of the English Wikipedia dump on Mar.
-3, 2006 from Matt Mahoney(http://mattmahoney.net/dc/textdata.html).
+The training data for the 1 Billion Word Language Model Benchmark的(http://www.statmt.org/lm-benchmark).

 Download dataset:
 ```bash